Owais5514/onedrive-telegram-bot/QUERY_LOGGING.md

 ```

 ### 🔄 Git Integration
+- Bot runs from `main` branch (normal operation)
-- Logs are automatically committed to git after each entry
+- Logs are automatically committed to `logs` branch (separate from main code)
+- Working directory stays on `main` - no branch switching during bot operation
+- Uses advanced git commands (`commit-tree`) to commit to logs branch without checkout
 - Each commit includes the user and timestamp information
 - Git repository is auto-initialized if needed
+- Log files are force-added to bypass `.gitignore` restrictions

 ## Implementation Details